 Summary findings from a study to explore how care is delivered within Extra Care Housing schemes, including within one specialist dementia facility.

 Individuals with dementia living in extra care housing: an initial exploration of the practicalities and possibilities – Housing LIN (2016)

 Draws together information on how organisations support people with dementia to move into or to stay within an extra care scheme.

 Advantages and disadvantages of different models of housing with care schemes for people living with dementia: report of a 2015 Housing and Dementia Research Consortium (HDRC) annual workshop – University of Worcester - Association for Dementia Studies (2015)

 Money matters: reviews of cost-effective initiatives – Oxford Brookes University / Institute of Public Care (2011)

-Includes a detailed analysis of the cost-effectiveness of extra care housing for people living with dementia.
+Includes an analysis of the cost-effectiveness of extra care housing for people living with dementia.

 ‘Extra care’ housing and people with dementia